MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_shadercachegetvalue_cb_0021.md

 ## -remarks

 The [**pfnShaderCacheStoreValueCb**](nc-d3d12umddi-pfnd3d12ddi_shadercachestorevalue_cb_0021.md) and **pfnShaderCacheGetValueCb** callbacks are used to store and retrieve compiled shader code or other shader-related data in the driver's shader cache.
-Caching helps improve performance by reducing the need to recompile shaders that have alread been compiled and cached.
+Caching helps improve performance by reducing the need to recompile shaders that have already been compiled and cached.

 Access this callback by using the [**D3D12DDI_SHADERCACHE_CALLBACKS_0021**](ns-d3d12umddi-d3d12ddi_shadercache_callbacks_0021.md) structure.